flyaflya/causact/cran-comments.md

-This is a patch release to fix a bug with installing Python dependencies due to a bug in scipy package.
+This is a patch release to fix a bug when using Bernoulli distribtion as a data distribution.

 ## Test environments
-* local R installation, R 4.3.3
+* local R installation, R 4.4.2
-* ubuntu 16.04 (on travis-ci), R 4.3.3
+* ubuntu 16.04 (on travis-ci), R 4.4.2
 * win-builder (devel)

 ## R CMD check results